 You don’t need to go overboard – I mean, no one likes a bragger – but you kind of need to make yourself sound like the obvious choice for the job.

 And how do I do that, you ask?

-Well, you use key phrases from the job description in your cover letter.
-Simples.
+Well, you use exact key phrases from the job description in your cover letter.
+Simple.

 Show, Don’t Tell

 One of the best ways to win more jobs through your freelance writer cover letter is to use it as an opportunity to show, not tell.